 Karl Plenge

 Register 98k Capt.
-C. J. Harder, USN, Charleston Navy Yard Supply Officer, speaks on the life of LCDR Paul J. Register in whose honor Register (DE-233) was named, 20 January 1944.
+C. J. Harder, USN, Charleston Navy Yard Supply Officer, speaks on the life of LCDR Paul J. Register in whose honor USS Register (DE-233) was named, 20 January 1944.

 US Navy Photo, Charleston Navy Yard File No. 1270-13